 Australian Algae Abundance

-For us Australians, right on our doorstep floats an incredibly nutritious and regenerative aquatic plant: Seaweed.
+For us Australians, right on our doorstep floats an incredibly nutritious and regenerative aquatic plant that we can easily start foraging: Seaweed.

 The good news is, nearly all of the vast diverse algae available from the salty waters of Australia are not only edible but also delicious and highly nutritious.

-We need to flow a little more love and value to this non-flowering algae that lacks true roots, leaves and vascular tissue.
+We need to flow a little more love and value to these non-flowering algae that lacks true roots, leaves and vascular tissue.

 This post hopefully inspires you to get more close, personal and tangible with your local seaweeds as you learn foraging, preparation and culinary methods.